sfkonrad/M5_Challenge_Submission/README.md

 ---
 ###  **NOTE**
 At the time this repo was updated (2021.02.04.18:00PST) it appears that Alpaca API was experiencing some issues with calling data for dates before 2020.
 As a result, the statistics from the 30-Year MC simulations are corrupted and will need to be re-read and committed to the repo again at a later time.
-For Perspective,
+For Perspective, the `95% CI Upper` is currently represented as `75.5114`; it should be nearly 1/5 of that apprx. `17.5`.

 ![image](./README_images/IMAGE_30_year_bad_head.jpg)
 ![image](./README_images/IMAGE_30_year_bad_values.jpg)